Methane Pollution Prevention

 The impacts of climate change are here.

-If we don’t slow warming, we may reach irreversible ecological tipping points.
+If we don’t slow warming, we risk pushing the planet past potentially irreversible tipping points.

-Immediate reduction of methane pollution is “first aid” that can help us avoid near-term and irreversible impacts and reduce the rate of warming.
+Immediate reduction of methane pollution is the best strategy we have to reduce the rate of global warming right now.
 Alongside significant, sustained reductions in carbon dioxide (CO₂) emissions, reducing methane emissions is a key part of the foundation for any successful climate strategy.

 The latest on methane